bajracha71/CodingChallenges/CrackingCodingInterview/README.md

 - Follow up: How would you solve this problem if a temporary buffere is not allowed?
 With no extra space, it will take time $O(n^2)$ and $O(1)$ space.

 2.2 Implement an algorithm to find the kth to last element of a singly linked list

+2.3 Implement an algorithm to delete a node in the middle of a singly linked list, given only access to that node.